barry-ha/Griduino/docs/ASSEMBLY.md

 * The two **GND pins** must go nearest to the USB connector.
 * The corner with **CD and CCS pins must go nearest to the GPS**; this is the SPI interface that Griduino uses.
 The other side with pins D0-D7 is the parallel port which is unused.

+**Warning:** Always insert the display in this orientation.
+The circuit *will* be damaged if you reverse it.
+Don't ask us how we know.

+Since both sides have a 20-pin connector, it's easy to plug in backwards.
+Please mark your display board somehow to recognize which way is up.

 Assemble the display parts on the main board, which will hold everything in correct alignment before soldering:

 1. Start with Griduino main board